WSU-kduncan/ceg3120-Etten32/git-guide.md

   - Copies the current branch to a new branch with specified name.
 - checkout
   - Switches to specified branch.
+  - Combined with '-b' flag, will create new branch of specified name and swithc to it.
 - ~~init~~
 - ~~remote~~

 ## git files & folders

 - .git folder
+  - Contains information retaining to git such as commit messages, logs, and the git config file.
 - .gitignore file
+    - File that holds list of files for git to ignore.
+    - files should use relative paths
+    - prevents file from being added unless forced
 - ~~.git/hooks~~

 ## GitHub

 - Pull requests
+  - Form to request a branch merge wich can be checked over and commented, and either merged or rejected by repository authorities.
 - SSH authentication to repositories
+  - A key system between local and remote that gives authority for the local to securely connect and deal with GitHub repositories.
+    - requires a private key on the machine
+    - requires a public key on GitHub that corresponds to a copy on the local
 - ~~Actions~~